dht/lpm/README.md

  See the [Layout-JSON specification](https://github.com/dht/lpm/blob/master/specifications/element.md)

 This repository contains:
+ - Information: format specifications, links to the project's repositories
  - Element component for ReactJS -  renders the Layout-JSON markup
- - Transpilers: transform Layout-JSON to HTML/SASS, ReactJS, React Native
- - Information: format specifications, links to the project's repositories
- - A [tool](https://dht.github.io/lpm/#/css) for transforming simple CSS rules to React style

 ## Incentive